Jake Worth

 “Easier to understand and cheaper to modify”: those both sound pretty good!
 Shouldn’t we be refactoring all of the time?
 It seems like practice with no tradeoff.

+My reasoning?
 Refactors are not free.
 In this post, I’ll list a few times when I think a refactor is worse than leaving the code unchanged.

-No Tests
+No Automated Tests

-Do you have tests?
+Do you have automated tests?
 Can you run them?
 Do you trust them?
 If you don’t, don’t refactor.

-Refactoring without tests is always a risk.
+Refactoring without tests is a risk.

 It’s the Only Change